 “From-scratch, tender banana bread muffins topped with bakery style streusel crumb topping!”

 Visual learner?
-Watch me make this banana bread crumb muffins from start to finish!
+Watch me make these banana bread crumb muffins from start to finish!

 Like most folks, my soul is not fully present in the morning until after my morning coffee.
 Chocolate coffee, no sugar, extra hazelnut almond milk creamer is my usual.